May 10, 2026

 Group size: The permit system limits how many people can attend, which keeps the day manageable and the locations uncrowded.
 Most couples find that a small guest list, or no guests at all, fits the scale of the park better anyway.

 Vendor experience: Hire vendors who have worked in the park before.
 As an experienced Washington elopement photographer, I know all of the permit requirements, the best trail access points, and how to read light in a rainforest environment.
 And TRUST ME, that familiarity makes the day run significantly smoother.
 If it all sounds daunting, don’t worry…as a Washington elopement photographer, I’ll handle all of the planning and logistics for you.
+For more info on how to elope in Washington State, check out my blog How to Elope in Washington State.

 All in all, Olympic National Park elopements are my favorite because the locations are genuinely varied and every environment is distinct.
 From the rainforest, to a river valley, to a glacial lake, each location is more stunning than the next.
 If you’re planning a Washington elopement and want something outside the vineyard or mountain overlook circuit, the Olympic Peninsula is worth serious consideration.